 In what phase of testing is amdoxovir?

-Amdoxovir is currently being studied in Phase II clinical trials.2
+Amdoxovir has been studied in a Phase IIa clinical trial.2,3

 What side effects might amdoxovir cause?

-In the Phase I/II study discussed under the previous question, amdoxovir alone and amdoxovir in combination with zidovudine appeared to be safe.
-Side effects were reported as being temporary and mild to moderate.
-The most common side effects reported among the group receiving amdoxovir combined with zidovudine were headache and nausea.7
+In the RFS-AMDX-203 study (NCT00432016) discussed above, amdoxovir alone and amdoxovir in combination with zidovudine appeared to be safe.
+Side effects were temporary and mild to moderate in severity.
+The most common side effects in the groups receiving amdoxovir combined with zidovudine were headache and nausea.10

 Where can I get more information about clinical trials studying amdoxovir?

 More information about amdoxovir-related research studies is available from ClinicalTrials.gov.